Updated on March 23rd, 2023

 Canada, Hawaii, Australia, Bolivia, Peru & Beyond

 I started Sue Where?
 Why?
-What? a year ago this January, but the process started a long time before then.
+What?
+3 years ago, but the process started a long time before then.
 In my 20’s I travelled extensively, mainly solo because I didn’t have anyone available to come with me.
 I am stubborn & determined, so I went alone.

 We used to joke when my husband, Terry was feeling a tiny bit ill & he would plaintively say “But what if I die?”
 I would reply “Please don’t die…I’ll have nobody to go on holiday with!”
 We’d laugh together & move on to planning our next activity.